ThegamingPkg/ThegamingPkg/README.md

 - 👋 Hi, I’m @ThegamingPkg
 - 👀 I’m interested in the page creation
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning programming languages
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate alone
 - 📫 How to reach me ...

 <!---